mighty-gerbils/gerbil/doc/tutorials/proxy.md

 a couple of network proxies.

 The first one is a transparent TCP proxy, written using low level socket programming with the `:std/os/socket` package.
-This packages utilizes raw devices and opens sockets through FFI, thus providing access to the full POSIX socket programming API with a nonblocking interface.
+This package utilizes raw devices and opens sockets through FFI, thus providing access to the full POSIX socket programming API with a nonblocking interface.

 The second one is an anonymous SOCKS4 proxy, written using the `:std/net/socket` package.
-This package provides high level network programming facilities for synchronous socket i/o, and can transparently use a custom socket server for scheduling i/o with native host primitives like `epoll` on Linux.
+This package provides high level network programming facilities for synchronous socket I/O, and can transparently use a custom socket server for scheduling I/O with native host primitives like `epoll` on Linux.

 ## Preliminaries